Here you'll find the answers to the common questions received from new EV owners.

 Should I charge every day?

-Yes, particular if you have a small battery EV.
-If you can charge at home, then get used to plugging in the car when you return.
-It will then always be full and ready for the next day or for an unexpected trip.
+If you can charge at home, then yes.
+Get used to plugging in the car when you return.
+Your car will then always be full and ready for the next day or for an unexpected trip.
+This is more important if you have a small battery EV (with lower range).
 Your car controls the charger, so it will charge to 100% and then turn off the power.
 You cannot over charge or waste energy.

 Also if you plug in every night, you can use the pre-conditioning function where your vehicle gets ready at the time you set, while connected to the charger.
 It will heat up in the winter, melting the ice of the windows or cool in the summer.
 This is one of the best features of an EV.